 To promote an understanding for what linguists study, we develop opportunities for local secondary students to learn about linguistics in various ways:

-For the past several years, the linguistics department has been a local host site for NACLO, the North American Computational Linguistics Olympiad.
+The linguistics department is a local host site for NACLO, the North American Computational Linguistics Olympiad.
 NACLO is a contest in which high-school students solve linguistic puzzles.
 In solving these puzzles, students learn about the diversity and consistency of language, while exercising logic skills.
 No prior knowledge of linguistics or second languages is necessary.
 In preceding years, we have had between 10 and 25 participants: high schoolers, middle schoolers and home schoolers from across the county.
 Each year, we expand our recruitment efforts to increase participation.